egzumer/uv-k5-firmware-custom/README.md

 ```

 Then you can run 'win_make.bat' from the directory you saved this source code too.
-You may need to edit the bat file (path to make.exe) depending on where you installed 'gnu_make' too.
+You may need to edit the bat file (path to make.exe) depending on where you installed the above two packages too.

 # Credits